 Respecting your privacy

-The Information Privacy Act 2009 (IP Act) regulates the way in which Queensland government agencies must manage personal information.
+The Department of Transport and Main Roads is committed to protecting your privacy.
+We are bound by the Information Privacy Act 2009 (the IP Act) which regulates the way in which Queensland government agencies must manage personal information.
 It addresses concerns about any unauthorised use of this information and gives individuals a right of access to personal information held about them.

 When you visit this website, our server makes a record of your visit and logs the following information for statistical purposes only:

-- the user's server address
+- the server address

-- the date and time you visited the site
+- date and time you visited the site

-- the pages accessed and documents downloaded
+- pages you visited and documents you downloaded

 - the previous site visited